Evennia comes with many utilities to help with common coding tasks. Most

 are accessible directly from the flat API, otherwise you can find them

-in the same location and inside the caller:
+objects in the same location and inside the self object:

 Give the keyword